Mapping stacks and categorical notions of properness: Formally proper morphisms

-\begin{ex} If $X$ is a projective scheme over an affine base $S$, then $X$ admits a cohomologically ample system.
+\begin{ex} If $X$ is a projective classical scheme over an affine noetherian base $S$, then $X$ admits a cohomologically ample system.
 We take $I = \{n \geq 0\}$ with $\val{n}=n$, and we let $V_n := \L^{-n}$, where $\L$ is an ample invertible sheaf on $X$. \end{ex}